AlexanderZug/AlexanderZug/README.md

 ### 😁 Hi there!

-My name's Alexander, I'm a Python developer having knowledge of frontend.
+My name's Alexander, I'm a Python developer having knowledge of frontend technologies.
 Here you can find some of my projects.

 ### 🎹 Languages and Tools
 ![](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)